YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Inflation can explain why an old quote is no longer realistic.
 It cannot excuse unclear responsibility, rushed planning, or poor donor management.
 The clinic should be able to explain both the economics and the surgery.

-If you are comparing clinics, start with the medical questions in the guide on how to choose a hair transplant clinic in Turkey.
+If you are comparing clinics, first ask the medical questions that matter when you choose a hair transplant clinic in Turkey.
 The right price is not the lowest number.
 It is the number attached to a plan that still makes sense years later.